-Passing through the Bayview area is 3rd Street and close by is Highway 101, two possible routes Paul Stine may have traveled on his return back from San Francisco International Airport after dropping off his final paying fare and returning back to the San Francisco theater district.
-The Bayview-Hunters Point region has a colorful history and has been the scene of much controversy and conflict down the years.
+Passing through the Bayview area is 3rd Street, close to Highway 101, and two possible routes Paul Stine may have traveled on his return back from San Francisco International Airport after dropping off his final paying fare, before returning back to the San Francisco theater district.
+The Bayview-Hunters Point region has a colorful history and has courted much controversy and conflict down the years.

 After a San Francisco ordinance in 1868 banned the slaughter and processing of animals within the city proper, a group of butchers established a "butchers reservation" on 81-acre of tidal marshland in the Bayview district.
 Within ten years, 18 slaughterhouses were located in the area along with their associated production facilities for tanning, fertilizer, wool and tallow.
 The "reservation" (then bounded by present-day Ingalls Street, Third Street, from Islais Creek to Bayshore) and the surrounding houses and businesses became known as Butchertown.
 The butcher industry declined following the 1906 San Francisco earthquake until 1971 when the final slaughterhouse closed.

-If we insert a Zodiac timeline to this, the final slaughterhouse closed in 1971, the year the Zodiac mailed us his second to last confirmed correspondence on March 13th 1971, before he went on sabbatical for close to three years, although not suggested, the irony cannot be ignored.
-Also from our experience the undeniable suggestion the Zodiac Killer may have served in the military or have naval connections has been a constant.
-The Zodiac timeline is not certain, on account of earlier murders that may or may not be attributed to him, such as the Riverside murder of Cheri Jo Bates on October 30th 1966, nevertheless this is where we will start.
+If we insert a Zodiac timeline to this, the final slaughterhouse closed in 1971, which is the year the Zodiac mailed us his second to last confirmed correspondence on March 13th 1971 to the Los Angeles Times, before he disappeared for close to three years, the irony of which cannot be ignored.
+Also from our experience, we have the suggestion that the Zodiac Killer may have served in the military, or had naval connections, a common theme in Zodiac circles.
+The Zodiac timeline is not a certain one, predominantly because of earlier murders that may or may not be attributed to him, such as the Riverside murder of Cheri Jo Bates on October 30th 1966, nevertheless, this is where we shall start.

-Did the Zodiac Killer live and work in San Francisco during the majority of his crimes, placing distance between himself and the first three attacks, before coming home to roost or did he live across the bay in the Vallejo/Benicia area and only used San Francisco as a mailing point for the most part.
-Who knows for sure.
+Did the Zodiac Killer live and work in San Francisco during the majority of his crimes, placing distance between himself and the first three attacks, before coming home to roost, or did he live across the bay in the Vallejo/Benicia areas and only used San Francisco as a mailing point on his route to work?

 SEE PART THREE - http://www.zodiacciphers.com/zodiac-news/sfi-airport-hunters-point-part-three